gregartist/ga-basic-slider/README.md

 #### Next and previous buttons

- I leave the position and look of these buttons entirely up to you.
-All gaBasicSlider does is add click events to the markup you pass in.
+ I leave the position and look of these buttons entirely up to you, all gaBasicSlider does is add click events.

 ```html
 <span id="slider-previous" class="slider-previous">&larr;</span>
 <span id="slider-next" class="slider-next">&rarr;</span>
 ```

-For this example I wanted to design the next and previous buttons on top of the slider.
-Because gaBasicSlider has the freedom to move it's parts around the html, we can achieve our design pretty easily.
-And I did so by wrapping the slider and buttons with a div so that I could use CSS to position them on top of the slider.
+I wrote this markup in-order to design the next and previous buttons on top of the slider.
+The buttons would be positioned relative to .slider using `position:absolute;`.

 ```html
 <div class="slider">